godfish13/BaseFrameWork/README.md

    - inherit ILoader in DataMgr and implement individual Data classes
 ### 3) Managers
 ##### (1) Managers
    - Main Manager of project whitch init and clear other managers
+   - also has other Managers static instance
    - Written as SingleTon pattern
 ##### (2) DataMgr
    - ILoader interface is included